Slow Cooker Beef and Barley Stew

 - Cover and cook on low for 11-12 hours OR on high for 8-9 hours.
 During the last 3 hours of cooking, add the cubed potatoes (this prevents them from overcooking and becoming starchy and mushy.)

-- Add more kosher salt and black pepper to taste.
+- Add more kosher salt and black pepper to taste, if desired.
 Serve warm.

 Here are a few more favorite hearty soups/stews to warm up your dinner table!